e-GAI: e-value-based Generalized $\alpha$-Investing for Online False Discovery Rate Control: Numerical Experiments

 We follow \citet{genoni2023dating}, building a sequential test on stock market prices for financial bubbles.
 Online testing procedures enable decision-making regarding bubble occurrence based on current observation before the subsequent one is observed.
 Controlling FDR is a proper guarantee to make decisions with a controllable proportion of mistakes.

 The analysis is performed on the monthly stock price of the Nasdaq series.
-The calibration is implemented by using the first $1/3$ observations, assuming the related period to be free of bubbles. \citet{genoni2023dating} uses the standard p-values of the ADF test (R package \texttt{urca}), which is calculated point-wise and thus does not satisfy the conditionally super-uniformity property.
+The calibration is implemented by using the first $1/3$ observations, assuming the related period to be free of bubbles. \citet{genoni2023dating} uses the standard p-values of the ADF test (R package \texttt{urca}), which are calculated point-wise and thus do not satisfy the conditionally super-uniform property.
 Moreover, such a valid p-value is difficult to construct for time series.
-We follow \citet{dickey1981likelihood} to construct the unit root test likelihood ratio as sequential e-values.
-Then we divide the estimated conditional expectation under $\calH_0$ to guarantee conditional validity.
+Building on \citet{dickey1981likelihood}, we reformulate the likelihood ratio for the unit root test as sequential e-values and further normalize them by the estimated conditional expectation under the null to guarantee conditional validity.
 The task is to identify the bubble beginning date (BBD) and bubble ending date (BED).

 As shown in \cref{fig:nasdaq}, with a significance level of $\alpha=0.005$, e-LOND only detects the initial potential change associated with the gradual emergence of technology companies in the marketplace.
 The e-LORD and e-SAFFRON exhibit similar behavior, providing a comprehensive characterization of the entire potential bubble influence region by marking a dense rejection region.
 The date 1990-01-20, corresponding to the onset of the bubble, has been identified, aligning with the classical view.
 The BED in \cref{fig:nasdaq} is determined based on empirical experience due to the long-term effects of the dot-com bubble burst.
-Specifically, while the burst of the dot-com bubble led to a reset in valuations, NASDAQ’s volatility remained elevated, exceeding pre-bubble levels and establishing the groundwork for subsequent financial cycles.
+Specifically, while the burst of the dot-com bubble led to a reset in valuations, NASDAQ's volatility remained elevated, exceeding pre-bubble levels and establishing the groundwork for subsequent financial cycles.
 As a result, this sustained volatility led to persistent rejections in online procedures even after BBD.
-The e-LORD region also includes other historical events after BED.
+The region detected by e-LORD also includes other historical events after BED.